404-940-1582 [email protected]

 Simplicity Psychotherapy offers a safe place to grieve in grief and loss therapy.
 Our Black grief specialists cannot make it go away.
 However, they can support you as you express and process the emotions you experience after a loss.
 Take these steps to start connecting with grief in a healthy way.

-- Contact us and speak to a Black grief therapist
+1. Contact us and speak to a Black grief therapist

-- Make an appointment to get support in grief counseling
+2. Make an appointment to get support in grief counseling

-- Receiver comfort and understanding as you process your emotions
+3. Receiver comfort and understanding as you process your emotions

-Other Therapy Services Offered in Atlanta, Georgia
+Other Therapy Services Offered at Simplicity Psychotherapy in Atlanta, GA

 We offer a variety of mental health services for Black men, Black women, and the LGBTQIA+ community.
 Whether you are in search of individual therapy for anxiety, depression, or trauma.
 Or relationship support such as premarital counseling or Black couples therapy we are here for you.